joaosMart/fish-species-class-siglip/README.md

 1. **Detection**: Identify frames containing fish using zero-shot vision-language models
 2. **Multiple Fish Detection**: To find which videos contain multiple fish instances and which have single fish instances.
-3. **Classification**: Classify fish species using temporal feature aggregation.
+3. **Classification**: Classify fish species using temporal  aggregation.

 ### Project Structure